BackslashDev-LLC/med-intake-demo/README.md

 ## Med Intake

 The example here is a form used to input data around pre-existing prescriptions.
 This is a use-case we see time and again with our customers in healthcare.
-Put simply, this is a data-entry screne for a user to manually review an Rx Label and manually enter the information from the label.
+Put simply, this is a data-entry screen for a user to manually review a Rx Label and manually enter the information from the label.

 The improvement in the user experience of this example comes from the ability for the user to take a simple picture of the label and have the data extracted quickly and automatically, pre-populating the data entry form.

 ### Important Note

 At this point, it is not possible to obtain a BAA from OpenAI to use the GPT4 Vision Service due to data retention policies.
 If you are a HIPAA covered entity, carefully review the relevant HIPAA rules before implementing this service.
 OpenAI services provided by Microsoft Azure may be a better fit today.
 This is flexible, and it is likely that OpenAI will make this service available with a BAA soon.

 ## For Developers

 The purpose of this demo is to show how easy it is to add image understanding in an existing application.
 Historically this would have required implementing a complex OCR tool, or training a custom AI model.
 Now, the changes can be made with just a few lines of C# with the results showing up in the classes you're already using quickly.

 For full details on the integration of img-to-json with an existing project, please check out the [explainer video]().

-## Runnng the Project
+## Running the Project

 This repository contains an Angular application, and a C# .NET Web API.
 It is assumed that your development environment is already configured for these technologies.

 ### Angular